w3c/wai-website/pages/about/groups/agwg.md

 For current outstanding WCAG 2.x issues, see [WCAG issues &mdash; GitHub](https://github.com/w3c/wcag/issues/).

 WCAG 2.2 is the current W3C standard and will remain so until WCAG 3 replaces it.
 For more information, see [WCAG 2 Overview](https://www.w3.org/WAI/standards-guidelines/wcag/).

-### WCAG 3

-Work on developing WCAG 3 takes place in many task forces and subgroups of the AG Working Group.
-For information about the WCAG 3 timelines and publication plan, see [WCAG 3 Timeline](https://www.w3.org/WAI/GL/wiki/WCAG_3_Timeline).

-WCAG 3 is still years away from becoming a W3C standard.
-For more information, see [WCAG 3 Introduction](https://www.w3.org/WAI/standards-guidelines/wcag/wcag3-intro/).

 ## Contribute to the work